wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 1990).
 Even for adept swimmers like caribou, the energetic expenditure of swimming for quadrupedal mammals is significantly higher than walking or running, <!--[@Fish1993]--> and drowning is also possible (Miller and Gunn 1985).
-Despite a large number of coastal and island caribou herds, only a handful of examples have documented caribou swimming in the ocean (e.g. Miller 1995, 2002; Jeffery, Otto, and Phillips 2007; Ricca et al.
+Despite the abundance of coastal and island caribou herds, only a handful of examples have documented caribou swimming in the ocean (e.g. Miller 1995, 2002; Jeffery, Otto, and Phillips 2007; Ricca et al.
 2012).